JaydenElliott/remote-linux-worker/docs/0064-remote-linux-worker.md

   repeated string current = 1;

   // previous defines a list of uuids representing the previous
-  // job processes that have finished or shutdown. repeated string previous = 2;
+  // job processes that have finished or shutdown repeated string previous = 2;
 }